LaMarr Hoyt: Later career

 The White Sox gave him a second chance, signing him after his San Diego release and giving him time to get back into shape.
 A fourth arrest on drug charges in December 1987 ended his return.
 He was sentenced to one year in federal prison in January 1988.
 He began to serve his sentence at Federal Correctional Complex, Allenwood, and was transferred in July to a halfway house in Columbia, South Carolina.

 Career stats

-A poor hitter, even by pitchers' standards, Hoyt had just ten hits in 110 career at-bats.
-The only extra-base hit of his career was an RBI double on July 13, 1986, against Tim Conroy of the St. Louis Cardinals.

 Personal life

 Hoyt's parents divorced when he was six months old, and he was raised by an aunt.
 Hoyt and his wife, Sylvia, married in 1980.
 They divorced after the 1985 season.
 Hoyt and his second wife, Leslie, had two sons and a daughter.

 Hoyt died of cancer on November 29, 2021, at the age of 66.